Collab4Sloth/Documentation/doc/docs/Started/HowTo/Simple/index.md

     `Parameters` is a C++ object designed for `SLOTH` and defined as a collection of `Parameter` objects.
 The latter is also a C++ object specially developed for `SLOTH`.
     It enables the definition of a variable which can be of different C++ types.
 It is based on the `std::variant` type.
 Users are referred to the [`Parameters` page in the user manual](../../../Documentation/User/Parameters/index.md) for more details about the definition and the use of these objects.

-The results of SLOTH simulations can be exported to VTK format and can be read with [Paraview](https://www.paraview.org).
+The results of `SLOTH` simulations can be exported to VTK format and can be read with [Paraview](https://www.paraview.org).
 This is possible by using the C++ object `PSTCollection` or, more specifically for tests, by using the alias `PST`.
-This C++ object requires the knowledge of the Finite Element mesh and a numbers of parameters to define, at least, the directories in which the results are stored and the frequency of storage.
+This C++ object requires the knowledge of the mesh and a number of parameters to define, at least, the directories in which the results are stored and the frequency of storage.
 All these parameters are detailed in the page [PostProcessing](../../../Documentation/User/PostProcessing/index.md).
 By default, all primary variables associated with a `SLOTH` `Problem` are saved.